The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Statistical analysis

-As additional background data, we include: \begin{itemize} \item \textit{Type Ia Supernovae}: Distance moduli from two major compilations: \begin{itemize} \item[-] Pantheon sample (\cite{scolnic2018}), containing 1048 SNe Ia covering $0.01 < z < 2.3$.
-We denote this dataset as `Pantheon'. \item[-] Master sample (\cite{dainotti_Master}) combining DES, PantheonPlus, Pantheon and JLA SNe Ia without duplicates.
+As additional background data, we include: \begin{itemize} \item \textit{Type Ia Supernovae}: Distance moduli from two major compilations: \begin{itemize} \item[-] Pantheon sample \citep{scolnic2018}, containing 1048 SNe Ia covering $0.01 < z < 2.3$.
+We denote this dataset as `Pantheon'. \item[-] Master sample \citep{dainotti_Master} combining DES, PantheonPlus, Pantheon and JLA SNe Ia without duplicates.
 We label this dataset as `Master'. \end{itemize}

-\item \textit{DESI-DR2 BAO}: Measurements of Baryon Acoustic Oscillations (BAO) from DESI's second-year release (\cite{desi2}), spanning $0.1 < z < 4.2$, calibrated to Planck's sound horizon $r_d = (147.09\pm0.26)$ Mpc as reported in Table 2 of Ref. ~\cite{Planck2018}.
+\item \textit{DESI-DR2 BAO}: Measurements of Baryon Acoustic Oscillations (BAO) from DESI's second-year release \citep{desi2}, spanning $0.1 < z < 4.2$, calibrated to Planck's sound horizon $r_d = (147.09\pm0.26)$ Mpc as reported in Table 2 of Ref. \citet{Planck2018}.
 We refer to this dataset as `DESI'.

-\item \textit{Cosmic Chronometers (CC)}: Expansion rate measurements $H(z)$ from differential galaxy ages (\cite{Jimenez_247, CC_borghi}).
-Our analysis focuses on a subset of 15 points (\cite{Moresco_4, moresco_248, Moresco_249}) in the redshift interval $0.1791 < z < 1.965$.
+\item \textit{Cosmic Chronometers (CC)}: Expansion rate measurements $H(z)$ from differential galaxy ages \citep{Jimenez_247, CC_borghi}.
+Our analysis focuses on a subset of 15 points \citep{Moresco_2012, moresco_2015, Moresco_2016} in the redshift interval $0.1791 < z < 1.965$.
 This dataset is referred to as `CC'. \end{itemize}

-To perform these analyses we used the publicly available sampler \texttt{Cobaya} (\cite{cobaya}) to implement MCMC as sampler method to compare theoretical functions and data.
-We adopted the Gelman-Rubin criterion (\cite{gelman_rubin}) to assess convergence of our chains, i.e. $R-1 < 0.01$.
-The statistical results and plots are obtained with \texttt{getdist} software (\cite{getdist}).
+To perform these analyses we used the publicly available sampler \texttt{Cobaya} \citep{cobaya} to implement MCMC as sampler method to compare theoretical functions against data.
+We adopted the Gelman-Rubin criterion \citep{gelman_rubin} to assess convergence of our chains, i.e. $R-1 < 0.01$.
+The statistical results and plots are obtained with \texttt{getdist} software \citep{getdist}.
 Specifically, we used a preliminary version of a code that will soon be publicly released (Giarè, Fazzari, in prep.).
-In particular, to fit the theoretical $\mathcal{H}_0(z)$ function with the corresponding binned data samples, the likelihood has been constructed in order to minimize a total $\chi^2$:
+In particular, to fit the theoretical $\mathcal{H}_0(z)$ function to the corresponding binned data samples, the likelihood is constructed in order to minimize the total chi-squared: